Hellnar/openings/README.md

 Some of openings can require higher level of experience.

-> Website for these openings is uder construction
+> Website for these openings is under construction

 **[ >>> CLICK HERE TO OPEN THE LIST <<< ](https://hellnar.github.io/openings/Openings.html "")**